coenttb/swift-structured-queries-postgres/Sources/StructuredQueriesCore/Documentation.docc/Articles/GettingStarted.md

 safe SQL strings directly.

 > Important: This library does not come with any database drivers for making actual database
-> requests, _e.g._, to SQLite, Postgres, MySQL.
-This library focuses only on building SQL statements
+> requests.
+This library focuses only on building type-safe SQL statements for PostgreSQL.
-> and providing the tools that would allow you to integrate with another library that makes the
+> For database execution, use the [swift-records](https://github.com/coenttb/swift-records) library.
-> actual database requests.
-See <doc:Integration> for information on how to integrate this library
+> See <doc:Integration> for information on integrating with PostgreSQL databases.
-> with a database library.

   * [Writing your first query](#Writing-your-first-query)
   * [Insert statements](#Insert-statements)